grzeimann/TSDRP/README.md

    - The mask frame is saved as a FITS file (mask_image.fits).

 6. **Trace Measurement**
-   - The get_trace function computes the trace for each fiber in the input image by detecting fiber peaks in column chunks and aligning them based on a reference peak pattern.
+   - The get_trace function computes the trace for each eschelle order in the input image by detecting eschelle order peaks in column chunks and aligning them based on a reference peak pattern.
 It uses convolution and biweight filtering to enhance and locate peaks, then refines the peak alignment by fitting a polynomial model.
 Finally, it outputs a full trace across all columns, along with the trace data per chunk and the averaged x-coordinates.
 We also identify orders affected by the "picket fence" feature here by looking at orders with large residuals the trace model of the order and the larger 2D polynomial model for all orders.
    - The trace information is saved as a FITS file (trace_image.fits).
 <p align="center">
   <img src="images/trace_example.png" width="650"/>